martingr1/mhdashboard/README.md

 'Treatment Levels' shows the total number of people who have and havent requested treatment for mental health issues in the past.
 'Family History' shows the levels of mental health issues respondents had in their family history.

-The impact section uses two stacked bar grpahs to illustrate attitudes towards discussing health issues with employers.
+The impact section uses two stacked bar graphs to illustrate attitudes towards discussing health issues with employers.

 ## Technologies Used